-Music licensing is a very lucrative business.
-One with no shortage of placement opportunities.
+Music licensing is a very lucrative business and one with no shortage of placement opportunities.
 Everywhere you turn there’s a company or product that utilizes music to some extent.

-As an indie music creator, you have the ability capitalize on these opportunities, but you have to be organized, flexible, patient and willing to cater to the market’s needs.
+As an indie music creator, you have the ability to capitalize on these opportunities, but you have to be organized, flexible, patient, and willing to cater to the market’s needs.
 This is a different ball game when compared to creating around an artist.

-Here’s some tips you can utilize today to better prepare yourself for licensing.
+Here are some tips you can utilize today to better prepare yourself for music and sync licensing

 I’m not speaking in terms of genre or taste, but more so in terms of sonic quality.
 You want to make sure your music is mixed properly.
-This means no clipping, good dynamic range, good levels etc. It must sound good.
+This means no clipping, good dynamic range, good levels, etc.

-If mixing isn’t a talent you possess hire someone to mix your music or start learning how to do it yourself.
+If mixing isn’t a talent you possess, hire a mixing engineer to mix your music or start learning how to do it yourself.

 Make sure you know who owns the rights to your music.
 If you working with a band or with multiple writers, then everyone involved with the creation owns a piece of the music.

 Here’s a perfect example.
-If you, Billy and Casey wrote a song together, then you are all co owners, and have say in what happens with the song, unless stated otherwise in a contract.
+If you, Billy, and Casey wrote a song together, then you are all co-owners and have a say in what happens with the song, unless stated otherwise in a contract.